 - Slips, trips and falls.

 - Outbreaks of illnesses aboard ships or a cruise liner, such as norovirus or food poisoning.

 If you’d like to chat with someone about your boat accident claim, then don’t hesitate to get in touch with our team today.

-Liability for an accident is when a person or organisation has been deemed responsible for an accident and any harm it has caused to other people through their negligence and failure to meet their responsibilities.
+Liability for an accident on a ship is when a person or organisation has been deemed responsible for an accident and any harm it has caused to other people through their negligence and failure to meet their responsibilities.
 Liable parties are responsible for paying compensation to claimants in the event of a boat accident compensation claim.
 A boat operator has a duty of care to the crew and passengers to run the vessel in such a manner as to ensure their safety as much as reasonably possible at all times.

 Liability laws depend on whereabouts in the world the accident took place.
 If the accident occurred on British waters, such as it was within British waters at sea or if it occurred on a lake, river or canal, then British maritime laws would apply.
 If the incident occurred in the territorial waters of another country, France, for example, then the laws of that country would apply.

 Around two-thirds of the ocean does not come under the jurisdiction of any countries government; these are known as international waters.
 A boat accident claim for incidents in international waters are governed under international law, specifically the Athens convention.
 If you’ve been involved in an accident on a ship but aren’t sure who’s liable, then get in touch with our team today to speak to one of our expert advisors.